 Do they clash with other drugs?
 About 100 drugs can change the way sulfonylureas work.
 Some can make them work too well, which may lead to dangerously low blood sugar.
 Others may cause the medication to be less effective.
 Your doctor may need to keep tabs on your blood sugar or adjust your sulfonylurea dose.

 The medicines that may affect how sulfonylureas work include:

 - Azole antifungals, including fluconazole and ketoconazole

-- Some antibiotics, such as chloramphenicol (Chloromycetin, Econochlor, Ocu-Chlor), ciprofloxacin, clarithromycin (Biaxin), isoniazid (Nydrzid), rifampin, and sulfonamide (Azulfidine, Azulfidine Entabs, Diamox, Gantrisin Pediatric, Sulfazine, Sulfazine EC, Truxazole, Zonegran)
+- Some antibiotics, such as chloramphenicol, ciprofloxacin, clarithromycin (Biaxin), isoniazid (Nydrazid), rifampin, and sulfasalazine (Azulfidine, Azulfidine Entabs, Gantrisin Pediatric, Sulfazine, Sulfazine EC, co-trimoxazole, Zonegran)

 - Tricyclic antidepressants